clasqm/freedos-repo/README.md

 This is not meant to be a conclusive collection of DOS applications.
 These are apps that I have tested on *FreeDOS 1.2* (on bare silicon and in the *DOSBox* emulator) and that I find useful, fun or interesting.
 If you need something more comprehensive, try [this site](http://reimagery.com/fsfd/) or [this one](https://www.opus.co.tt/dave/indexall.htm).
 I am not a gamer at all, so if that is what you are looking for, well, sorry, I only have a few of the simplest ones.

 An example: FreeDOS comes with DosZip Commander.
 I use it all the time.
 And if you don't like that one, it also has DOS Navigator.
 There are dozens of Norton Commander clones out there: Directory Maven, Volkov Commander, you name it.
 But generally one is only going to end up in this repository if it offers a clear difference to and advantage over Doszip Commander.
-For the same reason, you will not find alternative memory managers in here.

 On a standard FreeDOS installation, Option 1 of the initial menu is
 ````